Fight Traffic Ticket in ConnecticutPage OverviewSUMMARY: How to Fight a Connecticut Traffic Ticket

-Unless it’s a traffic violation (which usually requires a court appearance), CT allows drivers to plead no contest to their traffic infractions and pay online or by mail; however, drivers can choose to plead no guilty and fight their cases in court.
+Unless it's a major traffic violation (which usually requires a court appearance), you can usually plead " guilty" to your traffic infraction and pay the fine online or by mail; however, you also have the choice to plead "not guilty" and fight your case in court.

 (Plead Nolo Contendere or No Contest)

 Paying your Traffic Ticket »

 - Fight the ticket during a hearing.

 - Possibly hire a traffic ticket lawyer to help prepare your case and represent you.

 - Have no penalties, if found not guilty.

 - Appeal the guilty verdict (if applicable).

 Fighting your Connecticut traffic ticket means going before a judge and pleading your case for innocence, perhaps with the help of a traffic ticket lawyer.